 If you try this healthy-ish feel good No Bake Pumpkin Balls recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 This No Bake Pumpkin Balls recipe was originally published on October 13, 2017.
 The recipe has been slightly modified to make it easier and the post now includes updated step-by-step photos.

 No Bake Pumpkin Balls

-- In a small mixing bowl, whisk together the oats, almond flour, pumpkin pie spice, and salt.
+- In a small mixing bowl, whisk together the oats, oat flour, pumpkin pie spice, and salt.

-- In another large bowl, combine the pumpkin puree, peanut butter, maple syrup and vanilla extract.
+- In another large bowl, combine the pumpkin puree, peanut butter, maple syrup and vanilla extract (if using).
 Add the dry ingredients on top of the wet ingredients and mix well until a firm texture is formed.
 Fold in the mini chocolate chips, if using.

 - Using a spring-loaded cookie scoop or your hands to form the batter into small bite sized balls.
 Makes about 12-15.
 Enjoy immediately or refrigerate for 10 minutes to firm up.